 Extended postnatal support includes:

-- 12-hours support within the first six weeks following baby’s transition to home to help establish bonding, feeding and good self-care practices
+- 12 hours of support within the first six weeks following baby’s transition to home to help establish bonding, feeding and good self-care practices.

 - Assistance with connection to other professional and social support services.

 These programs aim to:

 - Support bonding during early parenting, by visiting parent/s and baby after birth and continuing to provide emotional and practical support, such as feeding advice and information.